cohure/CHR2024-website/content/venue.md

 Please visit the [Copenhagen Airport website](https://www.cph.dk/en) for more information on arrivals and departures by plane.
 For connecting trains to Aarhus, see the [DSB website](https://www.dsb.dk/en/).
 Copenhagen Airport is connected to [Aarhus Airport (Tirstrup)](https://www.aar.dk/?SetLanguage=EN) with many daily departures on weekdays, and some departures on Saturdays and Sundays.
 The flight takes 35 minutes.
 In Copenhagen, a free transit bus links the international and domestic airport terminals.
-Copenhagen airport has direct flight connections to a large number of international destinations.
+Copenhagen Airport has direct flight connections to a large number of international destinations.

 </details>